 However, chemotherapy can also damage the ovaries, potentially leading to amenorrhea (the absence of menstrual periods during a woman’s reproductive years).
 This effect is rare when leukemia is treated with:

 However, treatment with cyclophosphamide (Cytoxan) may make amenorrhea more likely.
 Anthracycline antibiotics — chemotherapy drugs including daunorubicin (Cerubidine) and idarubicin (Idamycin) — may also cause ovarian damage.

 Amenorrhea can lead to infertility, as well as menopausal symptoms, including vaginal dryness, hot flashes, night sweats, mood swings, and changes to the menstrual cycle.

 If leukemia treatment is causing abnormal menstruation, your cycle will likely return to normal after the treatment has ended, although this is not always the case.
 Always talk to your health care team about the best way of managing menstrual changes and their effects during and after your leukemia treatment.

 It is important to note that even if your period becomes irregular or abnormal during leukemia treatment, you may still be able to become pregnant.
 Talk to your doctor about what birth control methods you should use while undergoing chemotherapy or other treatments for leukemia.

-Because certain cancer treatments are known to make the menstrual cycle heavier, many health care teams prescribe medications that will stop a woman’s period before she begins treatment.
+Because certain cancer treatments are known to make the menstrual cycle heavier, many health care teams prescribe medications that will stop your period before you begin treatment.
 These medications can help prevent blood loss and abnormally heavy bleeding in the case of thrombocytopenia.